Guide to elastomer prototyping

 Prototyping is a key phase of the manufacturing lifecycle that typically links the end of the design stage with the start of production.
 The process enables designers and engineers to refine part design, gather feedback, and gain stakeholder buy-in.

-However, certain part applications and materials aren’t good fits for additive manufacturing-based prototyping.
+However, certain part applications and materials aren’t good fits for 3D-based prototyping.
 Processes like fused deposition modeling (FDM) produce non-isotropic parts that might be more fragile and react differently than production elastomer parts, while other additive methods may be limited by cost or material options.

 This can present a challenge for rapid prototyping elastomer molding, seals, and other highly elastic parts with low durometers, where flexibility is a desirable material characteristic.
 While developments in additive manufacturing methods have enabled engineers to print rubber, or “elastomer” products, there are still limitations to what can be done with the technology.
 However, elastomer components and prototypes can be effectively made with traditional manufacturing methods.